IRCAD-IHU/sight-doc/CodingStyle/src/03-cpp-style.rst

         The general rule is that you need to use the  keyword ``[[deprecated("message")]]``.
         The "message" should indicate **when** the function will be removed.

-        We use a timelapse of **two(2)** majors version before removing previously deprecated function.
-Ex: you want to removed ``functionA()`` and the current release is sight 20.0 the code will looks like:
+        We use a timelapse of **two(2)** major versions before removing previously deprecated function.
+Ex: you want to remove ``functionA()`` and the current release is sight 20.0 the code will look like:

         .. code-block :: cpp

             [[deprecated("will be removed in sight 22.0, please use functionB().")]] void functionA();

-        In case of deprecating a entire class, you may need to add the keyword on constructor, or at class level.
+        In case of deprecating an entire class, you may need to add the keyword on constructor, or at class level.

     2. Use doxygen tag ``@deprecated`` (when needed)